-This product manual was written for people installing, operating, and maintaining the Reno A&E Model P-1400 inductive loop vehicle detector.
-The Model P-1400 is a four-channel inductive loop vehicle detector designed as a direct, drop-in replacement for older technology detectors that mount in ground level enclosures.
+This product manual was written for people installing, operating, and maintaining the Reno A&E Model U-1400 inductive loop vehicle detector.
+The Model U-1400 is a stand-alone, box type, four-channel inductive loop vehicle detector.
 It is designed to be used in applications requiring detection of railway vehicles in large detection areas typically required in classification yard switch and sideswipe protection, interlocking and moveable bridge occupancy detection, or detection of roadway vehicles and/or railway vehicles in at-grade crossing sites.

-The Model P-1400 monitors and processes signals from four loop / lead-in circuits, four check loop circuits, and one Vital input.
-These inputs can be programmed to control two Vital outputs, one primary Vital output and one auxiliary Vital output.
-The primary Vital output can be controlled by any combination of the four loop inputs and/or the Vital input.
-In addition to the four loop inputs and the Vital input (as described above), the auxiliary Vital output can be controlled by the four loop Health Status inputs that are continuously monitored by the processor.
+The Model U-1400 monitors and processes signals from four loop / lead-in circuits, four check loop circuits, and four Vital inputs.
+These inputs can be programmed to control eight Vital outputs, four primary Vital outputs and four auxiliary Vital outputs.
+Each of the four primary Vital outputs can be controlled by any combination of the four loop inputs and/or any combination of the four Vital inputs.
+In addition to the four loop inputs and four Vital inputs (as described above), the four auxiliary Vital outputs can be controlled by the four loop Health Status inputs that are continuously monitored by the processor.
 A loop failure will deactivate the Vital output that the loop status input and/or loop Health Status input is programmed to control.
 The check loop circuits can be programmed to simulate a vehicle detection (every 1 to 255 minutes) in the loop area as a means of verifying proper loop operation.
-The Vital outputs and Vital input are monitored to ensure they are in the correct state.
-If the state of the Vital input is not correct, the front panel LED indicator will turn red and all Vital outputs will be deactivated.
-If the state of either Vital output is not correct, the front panel LED corresponding to that output will turn red and both Vital outputs will be deactivated.
+The Vital outputs and Vital inputs are monitored to ensure they are in the correct state.
+If the state of a Vital input is not correct, the front panel LED indicator corresponding to that input will turn red and all Vital outputs will be deactivated.
+If the state of any Vital output is not correct, the front panel LED corresponding to that output will turn red and all Vital output will turn red and all Vital output will turn red and all Vital output will be deactivated.

-A Liquid Crystal Display (LCD), seven LEDs, and four front panel pushbuttons are used to display and program all detector functions.
-The Model P-1400 also incorporates a series of motherboard and front panel mounted connectors to facilitate set-up and operation.
-Motherboard mounted Wago type connectors are used for detector input and output connections.
-A front panel mounted nine pin RS-232 connector is used for communication with a laptop computer.
+A Liquid Crystal Display (LCD), sixteen LEDs, and four front panel pushbuttons are used to display and program all detector functions.
+The Model U-1400 also incorporates a series of front panel mounted connectors to facilitate set-up and operation.
+A 55 pin circular connector is used for detector input and output connections, a 15 pin D-subminiature connector is used to allow connection of an external EEPROM memory module, and a nine pin RS-232 connector is used for communication with a laptop computer.